WazzaJB/WazzaJB/README.md

 I'm an app & web software consultant with a background in leadership.
 I take ideas from concept through to delivery for aspiring startups and enterprise companies.

-I primarily work with JavaScript in the form of Node.js, React Native & React.
+I primarily work with TypeScript in the form of Node.js, React Native & React.

 <!--
 **WazzaJB/WazzaJB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.